Bran Ferren: Public speaking and writing

-He has consulted for, and been interviewed on many TV shows and specials, for example; The Dick Cavett Show, ABC Nightline with Ted Koppel, The Tomorrow Society, The Charlie Rose Show, CuriosityStream, Conversations with Michael Eisner, Dreamland and The Age of A.I.
+Ferren has consulted for, and been interviewed on The Dick Cavett Show, ABC Nightline with Ted Koppel, The Tomorrow Society, CuriosityStream, Conversations with Michael Eisner, Dreamland and The Age of A.I.
 (2019-2020) Hosted by Robert Downey Jr.

-He has authored articles for numerous publications including The New York Times Magazine, Encyclopædia Britannica, MIT Technology Review, The Journal of the Acoustical Society of America, Talking Back to the Machine (Peter J. Denning, editor), The Journal of Museum Education, the Proceedings of SPIE, and Quartz.
-For several years, he has been strong proponent and thought leader in the emerging field of Geodesign as a powerful tool that he believes has the ability to transform the way we think about city, regional and global planning, the environment, and effectively mitigating the negative impacts of people and development on the natural world.
+Ferren has authored articles for The New York Times Magazine, MIT Technology Review, The Journal of the Acoustical Society of America, Talking Back to the Machine (Peter J. Denning, editor), The Journal of Museum Education, the Proceedings of SPIE, and Quartz.
+He has been a proponent of Geodesign, an emerging field that integrates geographic analysis with design processes, advocating its application to urban, regional, and global planning.

+In May 2026, Ferren was named and honored on the "Forbes 250 America's Greatest Living Innovators" list.
+He spoke at the America 250 Forbes America Innovates stage, regarding artificial intelligence.

 Advisory board memberships and related activities

 Ferren's advisory work has included board memberships at the U.S. Federal Communications Commission, Securities and Exchange Commission, International Design Conference in Aspen, PBS Kids and the science magazine Nautilus.
 He has also served as a member of the Army Science Board for five years, the Defense Science Board, the Naval Historical Foundation Advisory Council, The USO Digital Advisory Council, The Department of Homeland Security, and the Chief of Naval Operations Executive Panel.
 Bran Ferren is a member of the advisory boards for the Jacobs Institute for Design Innovation at UC Berkeley, CuriosityStream, NanoMech, ReactiveCore.
 In 2016, he was appointed to Toyota Research Institute (TRI) senior advisory board for driving autonomy, artificial intelligence, and robotics.
 He is a member of the board of directors for NPR's The Loh Down on Science.

 While serving as head of Creative Technology for Disney, and also a member the Army Science Board (ASB), Ferren played a key roll in the creation of what became USC's Institute for Creative Technologies.
 As a science & technology advisor to Four-star Army General Paul J. Kern in Modeling & Simulation (M&S) he recommended creating a new entity in the vicinity of Los Angeles that would be anchored at a major university.
 The purpose of this organization being to draw from the local talent pool, and its deep expertise in gaming, visualization, and UI/UX design.
 When asked why it should be there, rather than say the DC area, he stated emphatically that to be successful in this new domain, the army "needed to be where the action is."
 Under Gen. Kern's leadership, and with the help of Army funding, the ICT was established in 1999 at the University of Southern California (USC), and has become an important and sustaining resource for the Department of Defense in gaming, modeling, & simulation technologies.